alexseysua/AI-Person-Detector-with-YOLO-verification-Version-2/README.md

 This is "Version 2" of the repo: https://github.com/wb666greene/AI-Person-Detector-with-YOLO-Verification

-These are my notes for a virgin installation of Ubuntu 22.04 and installation of OpenVINO 2024 release for using Intel integrated GPU for yolo verification.
+These are my notes for a virgin installation of Ubuntu 22.04 and installation of OpenVINO 2024 release for using Intel integrated GPU or Nvidia GPU for yolo verification.
 Motivated by https://igor.technology/installing-coral-usb-accelearator-python-3-10-ubuntu-22/ Which allows using the TPU on system python 3.10 eliminating the need for virtual environments for the basic AI, although I still strongly recommend using virtual environments since breaking old code has never been much of a consideration for OpenVINO.